Engine Overheating Causes

 Possible Causes of an Overheating Engine

-Typical fix: Pressure-test the cooling system, repair the leak source, refill with the correct coolant mix, and bleed air from the system.
+Typical fix: Repair the leaking component, refill with the correct coolant mixture, and bleed the cooling system properly.

 Stuck Thermostat